 Brookline is a 501(c)(3) non-profit, all-volunteer organization funded entirely by donations.
-Because we depend on donations to operate, we attend many pet fairs and other fund-raising events, including an annual Bingo event which Brookline sponsors.
-Brookline volunteers live all over Pennsylvania, New Jersey and partS of Delaware.
+Because we depend on donations to operate, we attend many pet fairs and other fund-raising events.
+Brookline volunteers live all over Pennsylvania, New Jersey and parts of Delaware.
 If you would like to see if you are located in our coverage area, please see our Coverage Areas.

 Our volunteers work closely with local shelters to evaluate Labs in danger of being euthanized.
 They evaluate these Labs to make sure that the Labs have a desirable temperament – one that is suitable for adoption by an individual or family – before we place them into one of our foster homes.
 Once approved to become a Brookline dog, if needed, the Labs are examined by a veterinarian, brought up-to-date (UTD) on vaccinations, and spayed or neutered.
 These Labs remain in the foster homes for a minimum of two weeks so the foster families can gain insight into the Labs’ personality and to learn any specific needs the Lab requires.
 This information is critical for potential new families to know before adopting.